rohitsx/rohitsx/README.md

 Currently, I'm immersing myself in the world of data engineering and data pipelining.
 I'm also delving into web development and AWS.
 Actively seeking opportunities. 💼

-Feel free to reach out to me via email at rohitbindw@gmail.com. 📧 Let's connect and explore this exciting tech world together! 👨‍💻🚀
+Feel free to reach out to me via email at rohitbindw@gmail.com. 📧 👨‍💻🚀